 If forced, Europe can manage next winter without Russian gas.
 But can Europe also sustain an interruption to Russian oil and coal supplies, brought about by either Russia coercion of Europe to extract concessions on Ukrainian sovereignty by threatening energy supplies, or by Europe itself, should governments decide to reinforce sanctions against Russia with an energy embargo?

 Market players have already started to limit their Russian coal and oil purchases, either because of the reputational risks or for fear of being caught out by further sanctions.
 Several energy companies have stopped buying Russian oil, while others buy only at substantial discount to equivalent non-Russian oil grades: on 16 March the discount of Urals compared to Brent was $27/bbl or 24%.
 The International Energy Agency suggests that 3 million barrels per day (mb/d) of Russian crude oil and oil products may not find its way to markets beginning in April 2022, as sanctions bite and buyers hold off.

-Russia is the world’s largest oil exporter at about 8% of world supply, and the EU the world’s second largest importer, and largest buyer of Russian oil (Figure 1).
+Russia is one of the world’s largest oil exporter at about 8% of world supply, and the EU the world’s second largest importer, and largest buyer of Russian oil (Figure 1).

 Russia: the world’s largest oil exporter

 In December 2021 Russia exported 5 mb/d of crude oil and 2.8 mb/d of oil products, including 1.1 mb/d gasoil/diesel, 0.6 mb/d fuel oil, and 0.5 mb/d naphtha.
 In 2020, total crude exports to Europe were 2.8 mb/d, of which around 0.7 mb/d was by pipeline, with the remainder by sea.
 Total crude exports to Asia were 2.1 mb/d, with 0.8 mb/d directly to China via pipeline.
 Over 70% of Russia’s oil product exports went to the European and US markets.